gicentre/litvis/documents/tutorials/geoTutorials/geoGenerating.md

 ## 2. Generating Small Circles

 A _great circle_ on a sphere is any circle whose centre is also the centre of the sphere.
-For example, the equator or any cirlce crossing both poles along lines of longitude.
+For example, the equator or any circle crossing both poles along lines of longitude.
 Any other circle on a sphere is a known as _small circle_ and is useful in representing a fixed distance away from a point (at the small circle's centre).

 d3's `geoCircle` function can be used to generate small circles centred at any location on the globe with any radius.
 The following, for example, generates a circle of 30 degrees radius centred on Paris by providing a two-element array of Paris's longitude and latitude:

 ```bash
 echo "{}"  \